 Iodine Promotes the Function of Human Immune Cells

 There is yet a third iodine-mediated mechanism that the body uses to get rid of pathogens.
-That is, in addition to direct mechanisms above, iodine can enter immune cells and activate gene transcription.
+That is, in addition to the direct mechanisms above, iodine can enter immune cells and activate gene transcription.
 Before addressing this aspect of iodine function, let us first briefly look at a study from the 1980s by Marani et al that alluded to the role of iodine and immune cells.

 The study looked specifically at a group of Italian school-aged children in an area endemic of goiters.
 Out of 607 children, 48% had goiters despite many having normal thyroid values (TSH, fT3, fT4) with no apparent autoimmune reactions to thyroid peroxidase or thyroglobulin.
-The immune system of these children had deficient “delayed immune responses” as measured by skin testing – in essence they assessed the adaptive immune response (T cells).
+The immune system of these children had deficient “delayed immune responses” as measured by skin testing – in essence, they assessed the adaptive immune response (T cells).
 It is important to note that some of the school children who were deficient in iodine also had reduced immune responses despite normal thyroid hormone levels.
-The latter statement is critical which demonstrate that just because your thyroid glands look normal on a blood test, does not equate iodine sufficiency within the body.
+The latter statement is critical which demonstrates that just because your thyroid glands look normal on a blood test, does not equate to iodine sufficiency within the body.
 This is an important point since it is not common knowledge that inorganic iodine itself is important for cell function (outside of its role in thyroid hormones).
 For the treatment arm of the study, 215 children were given Lugol’s iodine (a mix of iodine and iodide) at a dose of 2 mg/week for eight months and were compared to controls not given iodine.
 After eight months, the children who received iodine had a marked restoration of immune responses with the same test compared to the kids who did not receive iodine.

 The question stemming from this is how was iodine affecting immune cells?
 There were not too many studies that followed Marani et al and looked at specific mechanisms of inorganic iodine within immune cells, however, a recent study from our laboratory in 2017 showed some of what iodine is doing.
 In our study, immune cells were given iodine as sodium iodide or Lugol’s solution and then were assessed for activation at the protein and genetic level (ribonucleic acid [RNA] sequencing experiments).
 It was found that iodine “energizes” these cells by making them alter their genetic signature (RNA), which then promotes the release of proteins that are very important for immune function, termed cytokines.
 Within these cytokines, there is a group called chemokines.
 Chemokines allow immune cells to move better through the body, to kill tumor cells, and to fight infections.
-Overall, this has large implications for the cells interacting with iodine in the gut and other places in the body like in the blood, liver, thymus and other cells.
+Overall, this has large implications for the cells interacting with iodine in the gut and other places in the body like in the blood, liver, thymus, and other cells.
 Importantly, no alteration of thyroid hormones were observed between iodine treated and non-treated immune cells.
 Therefore, these effects seen were directly caused by inorganic iodine and not by thyroid hormones.

-Immune System Studies within Animals: Another recent study in dairy cows confirmed our laboratory’s results in human cells.
+Immune System Studies within Animals: Another recent study on dairy cows confirmed our laboratory’s results in human cells.
 The study demonstrated that when dairy cows were given iodine, significant changes were detected in their genomic transcriptional activity (RNA).
 The authors show that up to 525 genes were altered when cows were given iodine!
 Some of the significant gene changes were Fc Receptors – these receptors are located in phagocytic immune cells that can “eat up” bacteria.
-Iodine also caused increase in genes that activate immune B cells – these are the cells that produce antibodies and protect against variety of infection such as SARS-CoV2.
+Iodine also caused an increase in genes that activate immune B cells – these are the cells that produce antibodies and protect against a variety of infections such as SARS-CoV2.
 Antibodies mark cells and foreign invaders for attack and destruction.
 Again, the increase in immunity was not due to enhanced thyroid hormone synthesis.
 Therefore, iodine can control specific gene expression in these dairy cows.